Excl. VAT

-Person using platform trolley in warehouse aisle
+Person going at speed while using a platform trolley in warehouse aisle

 Pallet racking